rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

   Probably not long-term, as I hope to move to a house in the suburbs for more peace and quiet.
 For now, it's ideal for my current lifestyle.

 - **What facilities are there near your home?**
-  There are plenty of facilities like supermarkets, parks, and a gym within walking distance, which makes daily life easier.
-It's also close to public transport, so getting around is hassle-free.
+  There are plenty of facilities like a supermarket, a small park, and a pharmacy is within walking distance, which makes daily life easier.
+It's also close to public transport, there’s a bus stop right outside the building, so getting around the city is hassle-free.

 - **What is your neighbourhood like?**
   My neighbourhood is vibrant and multicultural, with friendly people and lots of local shops.
 However, it can get noisy during peak hours due to traffic.